 The view from Amphitheatre Backpackers

-Just like in Southern Drakensberg, the landscape is breathtakingly beautiful, and there are some great hiking trails.
-Unlike in Southern Drakensberg though, the hiking trails start quite far away from the hostel so you should either take part in a tour or find someone with a car.
-The hostel organizes tours to Lesotho and hiking tours to Cathedral Cove and Tugela Falls.
-I hiked to see the Tugela Falls which are the world’s second highest falls!
+Just like in the Southern Drakensberg, the landscape here is absolutely breathtaking, with plenty of great hiking trails.
+Unlike in the Southern Drakensberg, though, most trails start quite far from the hostel, so you’ll need to join a tour or find someone with a car.
+The hostel organizes trips to Lesotho as well as guided hikes to Cathedral Cove and Tugela Falls.
+I hiked to Tugela Falls, which at 948 meters are the world’s second-highest waterfalls—a truly unforgettable experience!

 Where to Stay: